By Brianna Riley • Last updated: Wednesday Feb 1st, 2023

 As with most personalisation strategies, personalised email retargeting varies in complexity.

-More advanced retargeting can include strategically including dynamic content, such as product recommendations and promotional offers, based on a user’s gender, browsing history and purchase data.
+More advanced retargeting can include injecting dynamic content, such as product recommendations, abandoned cart emails and promotional offers based on a user’s gender, browsing history and purchase data.

-Personalised emails stand out within a customer’s inbox, strengthen a customer’s experience and make it much easier to deliver the right content to the right people at the right time.
+A personalised email campaign will stand out within a customer’s inbox, strengthen a customer’s experience and make it much easier to deliver the right content to the right people at the right time.